Anshukun888/Smartcafe/README.md

 Designed with scalability and usability in mind.

 Achievements:
-🏆 Won the Creative Idea award at [Your College Name] Hackathon.
+🏆 Won the Creative Idea award at Hetauda School of Management & Soical Science Hackathon.

 Tech Stack:HTML, CSS, JS, Python, SQL